SFDO-Tooling/CumulusCI/docs/dev.md

 > -   Identify the most recent production package release via the GitHub
 >     Releases section.
 If located, use that package and commit.
 >     (Resolver: `latest_release`)
-> -   Use the most recent commit on the repository\'s main branch as an
+> -   Use the most recent commit on the repository's main branch as an
 >     unmanaged dependency.
 (Resolver: `unmanaged`)

 **include_beta**: